Covid-19 Infection Precautions

 In order to make The Brigs as safe as posssible for our guests we are following Government Guidlines to disinfect as well as clean properties at changeover.
 For the current season we are allowing an extra 24 hours between bookings to protect both our housekeeeper and incoming guests from any airborne infection.

 We therefore ask departing guests to leave by 9.00 am at the end of their stay and new arrivals to come after 6.00 pm the following day.
-We anticipate returning to our usual Saturday to Saturday changeovers in 2021.
+We anticipate returning to our usual Saturday to Saturday changeovers later in 2021.

 Self catering holiday accommodation on the North Coast 500 tourist route, for up to 6 adults and three children - Sorry but No Pets